Libraries early-to-mid 20th Century UK

 It was important for people to be able to borrow books from libraries.
 In wartime and the years of austerity afterwards, there were few books at home because at the start of the war, we children were asked to bring to school any 'unwanted' books from home for pulping into newsprint.
-Badges were awarded to children who donated the most books.)
+(Badges were awarded to children who donated the most books.)
 Also there were very few magazines in the shops; and newspapers were restricted to two pages.
 Such were the dire straits that country was in.
 Yet people could escape into books, so libraries were the palaces of dreams.